xionghuichen/RLAssistant/README.md

 ### Step3: handle your historical experiments.

+The methods to handle the experiments can be splitted into the following modules:

 **Query**

 Currently, we develop the query tools based on two common scenarios: result visualization and experiment review.